atom/github/docs/rfcs/XXX-pull-request-review.md

 * The comment's position is calculated from the position acquired by the GitHub API response, modified based on the git diff of that file (following renames) between the owning review's attached commit and the current state of the working copy (including any local modifications).
 Once created, the associated marker will also track unsaved modifications to the file in real time.
 * The up and down arrow buttons navigate to the next and previous review comments.
-* Clicking the "code" (`<>`) button opens the corresponding file in a TextEditor and scrolls to the line corresponding to the comment.
+* For comment decorations in the `PullRequestDetailItem`, clicking the "code" (`<>`) button opens the corresponding file in a TextEditor and scrolls to the review comment decoration there.
-  * In the future we will implement inline review comments as decorations in the code.
   * If the current pull request is not checked out, the "code" button is disabled, and a tooltip prompts the user to check out the pull request to edit the source.
 * Reaction emoji may be added to each comment with the "emoji" button.
 Existing emoji reaction tallies are included beneath each comment.